alan-m12/CPE-487-Final-Project/README.md

 - DISP_EN
 - SEGMENTS
 - SCLK
-- X
+- AN
 - CURRENT_PLAYER
-- Q

 ### Our Additions

 <ins>Inputs</ins>
-- xxxxxxx
+- 'BTNU': Initiates the 'hard' mode

 <ins>Outputs</ins>
 - 'START': A state of the FSM where the seven-segment display is blank